For engineering teams

 What the CAI sees that a linter doesn't.

-• Architecture — cycles, layer violations, DDD alignment — and, for bounded-context systems, a clickable C4 map of your contexts coloured by health with the coupling drawn in red
+Cycles, layer violations, DDD alignment — and a clickable C4 map for bounded-context systems, coupling drawn in red.

 Reproducible measurement